-This model policy, provided by Walsall Council and Walsall CCG (Clinical Commissioning Group) has been produced to assist schools in developing a policy for supporting pupils with medical conditions, as required the Department for Education statutory guidance
+This revised model policy, provided by Walsall Council and NHS Walsall has been produced to assist schools in developing a policy for supporting pupils with medical conditions, as required the Department for Education statutory guidance

 Sections set out in red text should be edited to make them appropriate for your school or deleted if not applicable.

 Model Supporting Children with Medical Needs Policy - revised Nov 2019 - amendments highlighted

 Allergy management at school